Leontyne Price: Antony and Cleopatra

 In 1959 Samuel Barber was approached by Rudolph Bing to compose a new opera for the first season of the planned Metropolitan Opera House at Lincoln Center which had yet to be built.
 This offer was made after the successful premiere of his opera Vanessa at the Met in 1958.
-Barber initially struggled to find a story he wished to adapt for the stage; with potential collaborations with Tennessee Williams and James Baldwin among other writers all failing to bare fruit.
+Barber initially struggled to find a story he wished to adapt for the stage; with potential collaborations with Tennessee Williams and James Baldwin among other writers all failing to bear fruit.
 By 1962 he had determined that Leontyne Price was to be his muse for this new opera, and in speaking with her it was determined that the story should center on a black woman to give Price another role besides Aida which starred a black character.
 Price also insisted that the story not feature one of white-black violence given the intensity of current events within the Civil Rights Movement.

 Ultimately Barber settled on adapting his favorite play by William Shakespeare, Antony and Cleopatra, with the role of Cleopatra intended for Price.
 Bing hired Franco Zeffirelli to write the libretto, direct the production, and design the sets; a decision Barber learned about second hand in 1964 after he had already started writing his own libretto.
 Barber spent part of the summer of 1964 in Tuscany, Italy working with Zeffirelli on the libretto to the new opera, and then composed the work primarily at Capricorn, his home just north of New York City.
 In an interview with critic Howard Klein he stated that "Cleopatra's part is not easy, but every vowel was placed with Leontyne's voice in mind."

 To prepare herself to portray Cleopatra, Price severely limited her performances in the year leading up to the 1966 premiere.
 She read the second century work Parallel Lives by Plutarch as well as other histories of Cleopatra.
 She also studied the Shakespeare play and learned the part of Cleopatra in the original play under the instruction of Royal Shakespeare Company actress Irene Worth in order that her own diction and character portrayal in the opera version might more effectively match the characterization in the original.
 She prepared the singing aspect of the role with her long time teacher Florence Kimball.